Lota Cheek

 Lota Cheek (August 31, 1898 – April 22, 1978), also known as Lota Baker Cheek-Sanders and professionally as Lota Sanders, was an American beauty queen and actress in the 1920s.
 She rose to fleeting national fame in the early 1920s during the Jazz Age.
-She was widely publicized as "America's Prettiest Girl" after winning a series of beauty contests, which launched her an acting career in New York City's entertainment industry.
+She was widely publicized as "America's Prettiest Girl" after winning a series of beauty contests, which launched her acting career in New York City's entertainment industry.
 She was known for winning a New York City beauty contest and being declared "America's Prettiest Girl" in 1921.

 Early life and education

 Lota Cheek was born in Pavo, Georgia, the daughter of a farmer named Leon Cheek.
 Growing up in a rural environment, she later moved to New York City to pursue a career in the public eye.
 She went to Atlanta and attended Cox College.

 Lota's mother Nannie was involved in a notorious legal case when Lota was a toddler.
 In 1900, Nannie was arrested for her alleged involvement in the killing of her first husband, William Danzey.
 The incident, which also resulted in the death of a brother-in-law, stemmed from a custody dispute over the two children Nannie shared with Danzey.
 Nannie was convicted of manslaughter and sentenced to two years in prison, which she entered with her three-month-old baby, James.
 She was paroled in late 1901 due to concerns for the baby's health.
 Nannie died in 1917, four years before Lota achieved her beauty queen fame.